Orecchiette Pasta with a Sausage and Roasted Red Pepper Sauce

 More Pasta

 If you like this pasta dish, you must give this Ravioli recipe a try.
-It is a delicious pasta in a delicate broth.
-I love this recipe with a nice crusty bread.
+It is a delicious pasta in a delicate broth that pairs perfectly with a nice crusty bread.

 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.